 “A timid girl but very kind and sweet.
-Well, one day when we were eating lunch, Liliana asked Vera a question.”
+Well, one day, when we were eating lunch, Liliana asked Vera a question.”
 My great-grandmother laughed a little then continues, “Vera looked so worried when my sister asked her who made the tea, Vera said she did and asked if there was anything wrong.”

 “No, no!
 The tea was delicious!
 The same with the finger sandwiches!
 Thank you, Vera!”
 A smile came across my great-grandmother’s face as she remembers everything like it just happened yesterday, “when Liliana said that, Vera’s face turned red as she kept saying thank you.”

 “My sister then asked her to join us for lunch, and if our mother said anything that Liliana would take the blame.
-Day after day Liliana and Vera grew close.
-Whenever we played hide and seek, they would always hide in the same place together giggling, it was easy to find them.
+Day after day, Liliana and Vera grew close.
+Whenever we played hide-and-seek, they would always hide in the same place together giggling, it was easy to find them.
 I remember the night when they kissed, I wasn’t there, but I saw them from my room.”

 “Liliana was away that day.
 I, my mother, Vera, and a few other workers were home.
-Vera was in the kitchen making food.
+Vera was in the kitchen, making food.
 The day was sunny, so I asked her to join me for lunch she was happy to… I blame myself for her death…”

 “You are ill!
 You are disgusting!
 And for you to make my daughter sick as well?!
 I will have you sent away to be never seen again!
 My daughter doesn’t love you!”

 “Liliana loves me, and I love her!
-She doesn’t care that I’m poor, she doesn’t care that I’m a woman!
-We love each other damn it!”
+She doesn’t care that I’m poor!
+She doesn’t care that I’m a woman!
+We love each other, damn it!”

-“I… still… love… you… Vera… I… will… always… love… you…” My great-grandmother looked out the window as it started to rain.
+“I… still… love… you,… Vera… I… will… always… love… you…” My great-grandmother stared out the window as it began to rain.

 “Nick, swear to me.
 That when someone hurts you, leave and don’t look back because that person will die if you stay.
-Their blood will be on your hands… I don’t want to scare you but… Vera doesn’t like it when someone hurts another’s heart.”
-My great-grandmother looked at me with fear in them.
-I smiled a little.
-“I swear,” I said lightly.
+Their blood will be on your hands.
+I don’t want to scare you, but Vera doesn’t like it when someone hurts another heart.”
+My great-grandmother stared at me with fear in them.